Lakewood Theater (Madison, Maine)

 The Lakewood Theater is a theater complex at 76 Theatre Road in Madison, Maine, on the shores of Lake Wesserunsett.
 Founded in 1898 but only properly developed in 1901, it is one of the oldest summer theaters in the United States.
-The theater was in the 1920s and 1930s one of the major off-Broadway stops, and now plays host the community theater productions of Curtain Up Enterprises.
-The main auditorium is located on a former 1882 religious camp meeting sanctuary that was extensively altered in 1925-26 to accommodate the theater.
+In the 1920s and '30s, the theater was one of the major off-Broadway stops, now hosting the community theater productions of Curtain Up Enterprises.
+The main auditorium is located on a former 1882 religious camp meeting sanctuary that was extensively altered in 1925–26 to accommodate the theater.
 It was listed on the National Register of Historic Places in 1975.

 Description and history

 The Lakewood Theater complex is set on the western shore of Lake Wesserunsett, off United States Route 201 in eastern Madison.
-The main theater building is a 2-1/2 story Colonial Revival wood frame structure with a gable roof.
-A two-story porch extends across much of the front, with square paneled posts and diamond-pattern balustrade.
+The main theater building is a 2 1/2-story Colonial Revival wood-frame structure with a gable roof.
+A two-story porch extends across much of the front, with square-paneled posts and diamond-pattern balustrade.